 Workplace health and safety is important for every organization, no matter how big or small.
 Employers have legal and moral obligations to keep their employees safe.
 But workplace safety is everyone’s responsibility.
+Communicating safety tips at the workplace to employees can help to ensure everyone is safe.

 1. Understand risks